MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 - No Azure subscription is required.
 Microsoft provides and fully manages the infrastructure required for the Cloud PC to operate.
 All you need is the required licenses.
 - No additional costs for network infrastructure.
 The Azure costs of operating your own virtual network (VNet) and virtual appliances don’t apply.
 Microsoft takes care of the network infrastructure.
 - No Azure networking expertise or management is required.
 The VNet is fully managed by Microsoft.
 - Low complexity and rapid deployment.
-There is low complexity in deploying because of minimal dependencies on customer-side elements.
+There's low complexity in deploying because of minimal dependencies on customer-side elements.
 - Zero trust alignment.
-The Zero Trust model of operation for user, endpoint, workload, and data signals is used for verification rather than applying trust to the network location.
+The Zero Trust model of operation for user, endpoint, workload, and data signals are used for verification rather than applying trust to the network location.
 - Simpler troubleshooting and operations.
 It’s easier to troubleshoot and pinpoint networking issues and adopt modern device management based on Intune policies, security controls, and built-in reporting capabilities.

 ### Considerations

 Before using the Microsoft-hosted network option, review these considerations:

 - This option isn’t compatible with the Hybrid Azure AD join model.
-This is a Cloud-only deployment with no connectivity to on-premises Active Directory Domain Services infrastructure.
-If you have Group Policy Object-based management policies that can’t be converted to Intune, then this is not the right option for you.
+This option is a Cloud-only deployment with no connectivity to on-premises Active Directory Domain Services infrastructure.
+If you have Group Policy Object-based management policies that can’t be converted to Intune, then this option isn't the right one for you.
 - No control of the VNet.
 The virtual NIC is Microsoft-managed.
 Therefore, all network controls must be implemented on the Cloud PC itself, similar to physical devices in a work-from-home scenario.
 - No direct access to on-premises resources.
 A VPN or private access solution is required to access these resources.
 When using VPNs with a Cloud PC, use [split tunneling]( https://techcommunity.microsoft.com/t5/windows-365/optimizing-rdp-connectivity-for-windows-365/m-p/3554327) to make sure that RDP traffic isn’t routed through the VPN.
 - Requires a cloud native management operation model like Intune.